 The maximum number of students in Kindergarten is limited to 25 students and each class has a full time instructional aide.
 Grades 1-3 have part-time instructional aides in each class.
-Grades 1-8 have a maximum class size of 30 students.
+Grade 1 is limited to 28 students.
+Grades 2-8 have a maximum class size of 30 students.

 How does the school teach moral values and spiritual truths?

 St. Theresa Catholic School, as every school in the Diocese of Arlington offers daily instruction in our faith.
 Students prepare for the sacraments of First Penance and First Communion in second grade and Confirmation throughout seventh and eighth grades.
 But this didactic approach is not what St. Theresa School is known for, it is the daily living of our faith in all we do and say.
 Students develop a strong moral compass and sense of individual responsibility by relating to others in a manner that reflects their Catholic upbringing.
 All students, grades 1-8, attend weekly mass.
 All School Masses are held on every Wednesday, First Friday, Ash Wednesday and Holy Days of Obligation as well as many other special days on the church calendar.
 We begin each morning in community prayer.
 Each class begins with a prayer, and our day ends in a prayer.
 Prayer services are often held for specific intentions, the school prays the rosary together at various times, and all students attend Stations of the Cross on Fridays during Lent.
 The Pastor and Parochial Vicar visit in classrooms, especially in the middle school, to discuss relevant issues and church doctrine.

 What curriculum opportunities are there for high school placement?